Epi-Consistent Approximation of Stochastic Dynamic Programs: Examples

 Since $V_{\nu}$ satisfies the principle of optimality relative to (\ref{problem:approximating-revenue-optimization}), we have

-With $\E_{\Prb}[\tilde{p}]$ finite, the SLLN applies to $\E_{\Prb_{\kappa}}[\tilde{p}]$, and thus $\E_{\Prb_{\kappa}}[\tilde{p}] \to \E_{\Prb}[\tilde{p}]$ for almost every outcome $\{{p}_1,{p}_2,\ldots\}$.
-Recalling that the infimum of a sequence of real numbers is finite if the sequence is convergent, it follows that for each $x\in\R_+$ the value
+With $\Expt_{\Prob}[\rp]$ finite, the SLLN applies to $\Expt_{\Prob_{\kappa}}[\rp]$, and thus $\Expt_{\Prob_{\kappa}}[\rp] \to \Expt_{\Prob}[\rp]$ for almost every outcome $\{{p}_1,{p}_2,\ldots\}$.
+Recalling that the infimum of a sequence of real numbers is finite if the sequence is convergent, it follows that for each $x\in\reals_+$ the value

 is finite for almost every outcome $\{{p}_1,{p}_2,\ldots\}$.
-Also, $(1-\beta)^{-1}C(x)$ is real valued for each $x\in\R_+$ since $\beta\in(0,1)$. \end{proof}
+Also, $(1-\beta)^{-1}C(x)$ is real valued for each $x\in\reals_+$ since $\beta\in(0,1)$. \end{proof}

-In order to apply Theorem~\ref{theorem:infinite-horizon-consistency} we now construct a set ${\mathcal{V}\subset\lscfcns(\R_+)}$ that contains the approximating fixed-point functions.
-We assume that $\E_{\Prb}[\tilde{\xi}]$ is finite and use the pointwise bounds provided by Proposition~\ref{proposition:revenue-optimization-value-function-bounds}.
+In order to apply Theorem~\ref{theorem:infinite-horizon-consistency} we now construct a set ${\mathcal{V}\subset\lscfcns(\reals_+)}$ that contains the approximating fixed-point functions.
+We assume that $\Expt_{\Prob}[\rxi]$ is finite and use the pointwise bounds provided by Proposition~\ref{proposition:revenue-optimization-value-function-bounds}.
 Let

-which contains each approximating fixed-point function.
+which contains the approximating fixed-point functions.
 As an intersection of closed sets, $\mathcal{V}$ is closed under $\awDistance$ \parencite[Propositions~4.1(i) and 4.5]{royset-wets-constrained-m-estimators}.
-Furthermore, since each $V\in\mathcal{V}$ satisfies $V(0)=0$, the point $z_{\text{ctr}} \defeq (0,0)$ is common to the epigraphs of each function in $\mathcal{V}$.
+Furthermore, since each $V\in\mathcal{V}$ satisfies $V(0)=0$, the point $z_{\ctr} = (0,0)$ is common to the epigraphs of every function in $\mathcal{V}$.
 It follows that $\mathcal{V}$ is bounded \parencite[Proposition~3.1]{royset-approximations-2018} and therefore compact under $\awDistance$ \parencite[Proposition~4.45, Theorem~7.58]{rockafellar-wets-variational-analysis}.

 We now check that Theorem~\ref{theorem:infinite-horizon-consistency} applies to $\mathcal{V}$.
-Consider Assumption~\ref{assumption:infinite-horizon-regularity} and the equi-lsc of epi-convergent sequences: For a given $V\in\mathcal{V}$ and $(x,p)\in\R_+\times\R_+$, the value
+Consider Assumption~\ref{assumption:infinite-horizon-regularity} and the equi-lsc of epi-convergent sequences: For a given $V\in\mathcal{V}$ and $(x,p)\in\reals_+\times\reals_+$, the value

 is finite, satisfying